arrow-left

 Installing Required Packages

-1. Download the Orchestrator Binary
+Installing the Orchestrator

 "Bootstrap": "/dns/bootstrap.zenon.community/tcp/55055/p2p/12D3KooWBVQYaz3yuJor8oW7bUqoAGDZDpFBGbGerL3SprHn57pQ"